sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * Collaboration with Danish satellite building companies.

 * We see this product being the de-facto downlink solution for small to medium sized satellites In the coming years.
 - When we have developed an MVP we will sell ad hoc to satelllite manufacturers and sell case by case.
-However we envision THAT THIS COULD LEAD TO a collaboration
+However we envision
+- That could lead to a collaboration with mega constellations.
+- Product lifetime overview
+-

 The development of this technology is central to our company’s mission: we were founded to enable seamless, resilient, and high-throughput communication in space.
 This project represents not just an opportunity for us, but the exact kind of work we were created to do.